 Doctor Who spoilers follow.

-Doctor Who airs on BBC One in the UK and Disney+ elsewhere.
+Doctor Who returns for three 60th anniversary specials, concluding with 'The Giggle' on December 9.
+The show airs on BBC One in the UK and Disney+ elsewhere.

 Classic episodes of Doctor Who are now made available via BBC iPlayer in the UK as well.